FrankieBoye/fizzbuzz_practice/readme.md

 In all other cases, the program simply returns the given number.

-The application can be run in an IRB session.
+This application can be run in an IRB session.

 <img src="screenshot/Fizzbuzz.png"/>